XertroV/aec-membership-test-simulator/README.md

 *Note: equivalent calculated values in this document (including graphs) are assumed to have a combined, codependent error of ±0.3 percentage points (i.e., as values, they differ by 0.003 at most). e.g., a graph might say the the false negative rate is 11.0%, but the accompanying text says 10.8%.
 This is taken to be negligible and a non-critical error.*

+Additionally, the AEC mistakenly enforced a testing table with a typo for 4 years -- it's unknown if they ever noticed before the table was updated.
+(See [Appendix: AEC Membership Testing Tables / Circa 2012 to 2016](#circa-2012-to-2016))

 <!-- *Disclosure and context: My roles in The Flux Party (Flux) are: a founder, the deputy leader, the secretary, and the deputy registered officer.* -->

 ## 1. Background Context